-It’s summer vacation time for many people at the moment, and that can bring back memories of foods you have enjoyed on vacation, thoughts of good recipes to make with the kids or things that are easy to make in self-catered accommodation.
+It’s summer vacation time for many people at the moment, and that can bring back memories of foods you have enjoyed on vacation or things that are easy to make in self-catered accommodation.
+Even just things that are super quick to make or that you can get the kids to help make.
 These llescas – Catalan bread pizza or loaded toasts – are a bit of all of those for me.
-They are something I enjoyed a few times while I was living in Catalunya, Spain many years ago (ok not on vacation as such, but one of my first jobs so in a way remembered a bit vacation-like at times!).
-They are also so quick and easy to make, they are both great for getting the kids involved in making them and work with minimal appliances and ingredients if you’re away from home.
-Plus, they are really tasty and adaptable.
-So lets get started!
+They are something I enjoyed a few times while I was living in Catalunya, Spain many years ago.
+True, I wasn’t on vacation as such, but I would often go to a place that made them with friends as we celebrated the end of the week.
+They are also so quick and easy to make – and you can get the kids involved – and you only need a skillet and broiler/grill to make them.
+The end result is so tasty, too.

-There are numerous possibilities to top these bread pizzas, ranging from relatively simple cured meats or cheese to more elaborate mixes.
-Here I’ve gone with what were two of our favorites at a llesca restaurant in the town I lived in, and both are very classically Spanish.
-The first is spinach with pine nuts and raisins – sometimes called espinacas a la Catalana (Catalan spinach) – and the other is ham, mushroom and cheese.
+In the restaurant we used to go to, the list of llescas in the menu was huge.
+Toppings ranged from relatively simple cured meats or cheese to more elaborate mixes.
+Here I’ve gone with what were two of our favorites, and both are very classically Spanish.
+The first is spinach with pine nuts and raisins – sometimes called ‘espinacas a la Catalana’ (Catalan spinach).
+The other is ham, mushroom and cheese, another common mix (not just in Spain, it’s true).
 The restaurant we went to used huge slices of bread that hung off even a large plate so one bread pizza was definitely enough.
-I guess I chose to do both as I couldn’t decide which is my favorite, but also because with more normal-sized pieces of bread, two slices are about right for one generous serving, so one of each solved the decision problem.
+I guess I chose to do both as I couldn’t decide which is my favorite, but also because with more normal-sized pieces of bread, two slices are about right for one generous serving.
 Plus, it gives options for vegetarians and meat eaters alike.

 These are incredibly quick to make and all you need is a small skillet/frying pan and a broiler/grill.
 If you are somewhere without a broiler but have a toaster, then you can still make a pretty good version of these.
 All you need to do is first gently toast the bread and rub it with garlic.
 Then for the toppings, cook the mushrooms in butter, or wilt the spinach in a little olive oil then add the other ingredients to each.
 If you have a grill, finish off under the grill, or if you don’t then keep warming the mushroom mixture to soften the cheese before putting on the bread.
 Either way, it takes only around fifteen minutes in all for a delicious meal that everyone will enjoy.